-When you think of Hawaii, the first thing that comes to mind might not be art, perhaps its beautiful beaches or spectacular sunsets.
+When you think of Hawaii, the first thing that comes to mind might not be art, perhaps it’s beautiful beaches or spectacular sunsets.
 While you can certainly enjoy both at the Disney Aulani Resort and Spa in Ko Olina, the Hawaiian culture itself was the major influence on the theme and creative design.

 The Resort boasts that it has one of the world’s largest private collections of contemporary Hawaiian art varying in many mediums from paintings, batik on silk, to carvings and sculptures.
-Its pieces are meant to inspire visitors to explore more of the islands as well as appreciate and respect the culture that is still very much present and thriving.

-The world of Disney is centered around storytelling as is much of the Hawaiian culture, thus, it only seemed natural that the traditional art and ancient building techniques be incorporated into the building of the resort in order to honor the customs of Hawaii.
+The world of Disney is centered around storytelling as is much of the Hawaiian culture, thus, it only seemed natural that the traditional art and ancient building techniques be incorporated directly into the building of the resort in order to honor the customs of Hawaii.

 During the construction, Disney worked closely with local Hawaiian culture advisors to accurately capture the philosophy of the Hawaiian way of life.